moritzglb/VCVD2023/README.md

 8. Besides the graphs the user can also get the most useful information from the console.
 The entered variables, stopping distance, deceleration and stopping time are displayed.
     The standard "Rule-of-Thumb" formula for the calculation of an emergency braking distance is also implemented and given as an output for comparison to the user.
     This is done without and with a reaction time, while the calculations above show the distance needed from fully applied brakes to stand-still.

+9. A stopping distance over time graph was added.
+This was done by using the formula presented above for the stopping distance with a variable angle.
+    The user can also alter the range of angles calculated by calling the --lowang= and --highang= arguments, shorts: -l & -h.
+The result is also plotted with the two other graphs.